Effective model and Magnetic Properties of the Resistive Electron Quadrupling State

-Furthermore we find that the inter-skyrmion forces are attractive.
+Furthermore we find that the interskyrmion forces are attractive.
 Hence, single quanta skyrmions attract each other to form skyrmions with higher topological charge.
 Thus in general one would not expect the formation of regular skyrmion lattices but rather skyrmion lumps formed by the competition between the attractive forces and pinning landscape.
 Interestingly, in a single quantum skyrmion, the time-reversed state is realized at a zero measure area inside the skyrmion.
 On the other hand, skyrmions carrying more than one quantum feature inner regions of the time-reversed state.
 The enclosed area of the time-reversed state increases with the topological charge.
-This suggest that in case where $\groupZ{2}$ symmetry is strongly broken the formation of skyrmions is strongly inhibited compared to domain-walls.
+This suggests that if the $\groupZ{2}$ symmetry associated with the relative phase locking is strongly broken, the formation of skyrmions is strongly inhibited.
+Note that unlike in \Figref{Fig:Spontaneous}, the parameters for the skyrmions displayed in \Figref{Fig:Skyrmions} are homogeneous, as we focus here on the detailed structure of the skyrmions.
+Inhomogeneities can however deform the skyrmions, although we find that they do not destroy skyrmions (see Supplemental Material \cite{Supplementary-arxiv}).

-In summary, the recent experiment reported a fermion quadrupling phase in Ba$_{1-x}$K$_x$Fe$_2$As$_2$ \cite{Grinenko.Weston.ea:21}.
+The recent experiment reported a fermion quadrupling phase in Ba$_{1-x}$K$_x$Fe$_2$As$_2$ \cite{Grinenko.Weston.ea:21}.
 In this resistive phase, there is no condensate of Cooper pairs, but a four-fermion condensate which breaks the $\groupZ{2}$ time-reversal symmetry.

-We derived an effective model of that resistive state, starting from a microscopic three-band model with dominant inter-band interaction for Ba$_{1-x}$K$_x$Fe$_2$As$_2$ and by implementing a mean-field approximation for the fields that are fourth-order in fermions.
+We derived an effective model of that resistive state, starting from a microscopic three-band model with dominant interband interaction for Ba$_{1-x}$K$_x$Fe$_2$As$_2$ and by implementing a mean-field approximation for the fields that are fourth order in fermions.
+The effective field theory has a structure similar to the Faddeev-Skyrme model, but for a soft modulus vector field that represents the fermion quadrupling order parameter.
+If spatial inhomogeneities are present the model accounts for spontaneous magnetic fields, consistently with the experimental observations \cite{Grinenko.Weston.ea:21}.
+We report that despite the lack of Meissner effect and the lack of conserved $\groupU{1}$ topological charge, the model has stable topological excitations in the form of skyrmions with conserved topological charge given by \Eqref{Eq:M:Charge}.